ev3dev-lang-java/openjdk-ev3/README.md

 5. If the build was successful, JDK packages were created in `$BUILD_DIRECTORY/jri-ev3.tar.gz`, `$BUILD_DIRECTORY/jdk-ev3.tar.gz` and `$BUILD_DIRECTORY/jmods.tar.gz`.

-## ~~JShell on the EV3~~

-No longer supported.
-JShell backend on the EV3 is a huge overkill.

-## ~~OpenJDK for leJOS~~

-LeJOS has probably reached its EOL.
-It is not a priority anymore to support it.
+## LeJOS support

+LeJOS is not supported.
+To create a build, it is needed to build Java dependencies for the old LEGO-provided rootfs.
+Also, the rootfs build compiler is needed for building OpenJDK itself.
-[linux-devkit](https://github.com/mindboards/ev3sources/tree/master/extra/linux-devkit) + CodeSourcery GCC could be used for cross-compilation of it.
+[linux-devkit](https://github.com/mindboards/ev3sources/tree/master/extra/linux-devkit) + CodeSourcery GCC could be used for the cross-compilation.